kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 In this example, `getArticleInfo.open()` first describes *how* to get the data.
 That's done with the first parameter, which is `GET`...it tells the server to "get" something from the server.

 The second `getArticleInfo.open()` parameter is the file name of the data we're requesting.
-In this case, that's a file called "articleName.txt" and it contains the name of this article and the name of the article.
+In this case, that's a file called "articleName.txt" and it contains the name of this article and the name of the author.

 `getArticleInfo.send()` is the part of the code that actually sends the request through.
 You can pass a parameter to `send()` but it will be ignored if you do this using `GET`: the parameter will be set to its default value of `null`.